lammps/lammps/doc/src/pair_hybrid.rst

 passed to the Tersoff potential, which means it would compute no 3-body interactions containing both type 1 and 2 atoms.

-Here is another example, using hybrid/overlay, to use 2 many-body potentials together, in an overlapping manner.
+Here is another example to use 2 many-body potentials together in an overlapping manner using hybrid/overlay.
 Imagine you have CNT (C atoms) on a Si surface.
 You want to use Tersoff for Si/Si and Si/C interactions, and AIREBO for C/C interactions.
 Si atoms are type 1; C atoms are type 2.
 Something like this will work: